Delta Variant and Physical Events - Cancellations as COVID Cases Rise

 Virtual Trade Shows Give the Environment a Break

-Until recently, the events industry had been slow to adopt virtual events, but in the wake of the COVID-19 outbreak, event planners are increasingly recognizing the...
+Until recently, the events industry had been slow to adopt virtual events, but event planners have increasingly been recognizing the benefits and potential of virtual...
 Read More